PauFusco/Nontendo/README.md

 3 of the 6 original scenariosare included: *Beach, Lawn* and *Tiled*.

-Info: To perform a special throw, hit the disc just before it arrives to you, throwing it up and letting you charge the throw.
-Then, press the throw button to perform the throw.

-*Dashes and a limited number of Special throws are included.*
 ## Installation
 Un-zip folder with WinRAR software or similar.
 If a controller is desired, plug it in and it should be ready to use.